Arrowroot Acquisition Corp. (NASDAQ:ARRW) Short Interest Update

 Arrowroot Acquisition Corp.
-(NASDAQ:ARRW – Get Rating) was the recipient of a large decrease in short interest during the month of February.
-As of February 15th, there was short interest totalling 2,100 shares, a decrease of 19.2% from the January 31st total of 2,600 shares.
-Based on an average daily volume of 12,800 shares, the short-interest ratio is presently 0.2 days.
+(NASDAQ:ARRW – Get Rating) saw a large increase in short interest during the month of February.
+As of February 28th, there was short interest totalling 5,100 shares, an increase of 142.9% from the February 13th total of 2,100 shares.
+Based on an average daily trading volume, of 21,700 shares, the days-to-cover ratio is presently 0.2 days.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Periscope Capital Inc. lifted its holdings in shares of Arrowroot Acquisition by 176.2% during the 3rd quarter.
-Periscope Capital Inc. now owns 1,559,488 shares of the company’s stock valued at $15,119,000 after purchasing an additional 994,800 shares during the last quarter.
-Marshall Wace LLP raised its stake in Arrowroot Acquisition by 20.8% in the 4th quarter.
-Marshall Wace LLP now owns 1,154,260 shares of the company’s stock worth $11,197,000 after acquiring an additional 198,468 shares during the last quarter.
-Millennium Management LLC raised its stake in Arrowroot Acquisition by 3.5% in the 4th quarter.
-Millennium Management LLC now owns 936,932 shares of the company’s stock worth $9,088,000 after acquiring an additional 31,711 shares during the last quarter.
-Citadel Advisors LLC raised its stake in Arrowroot Acquisition by 48.1% in the 3rd quarter.
-Citadel Advisors LLC now owns 796,978 shares of the company’s stock worth $7,731,000 after acquiring an additional 258,939 shares during the last quarter.
-Finally, Westchester Capital Management LLC raised its stake in Arrowroot Acquisition by 0.9% in the 3rd quarter.
-Westchester Capital Management LLC now owns 748,166 shares of the company’s stock worth $7,254,000 after acquiring an additional 6,980 shares during the last quarter.
-Hedge funds and other institutional investors own 61.71% of the company’s stock.

 Arrowroot Acquisition Corp. is a blank check company.
 The company was incorporated in 2020 and is based in Marina Del Rey, California.